Table of Contents

 9. Cobweb-filled Christmas Trees in Ukraine

 While most Christmas trees would be filled with colorful lights and decorations, the ones in Ukraine would be decorated with glittering cobwebs.
 This practice is said to have started because of a local folktale.
 The story talks about spiders that decorated a Christmas tree for a poor widow who was not able to buy festive decorations for her children.
-Thus, Ukrainians believe that cobwebs bring in blessings for the household.
+Thus, Ukrainians believe that cobwebs bring in blessings to the household.

 10. Christmas Sauna in Finland

 In Finland, the celebration of Christmas day starts with a trip to a private or public sauna.
-This tradition aims cleanse the mind and body before sunset in order to prepare them for what’s ahead.
+This tradition aims to cleanse the mind and body before sunset in order to prepare them for what’s ahead.
 This is because the old Finnish people thought that elves, gnomes, and evil spirits would gather at the sauna when the night falls.

 Regardless of where in the world you are, it’s likely that Christmas is celebrated there in one way or another.
 Most countries have their own Christmas superstitions, myths, traditions, and legends that add a unique flavor to the celebrations.

-For Christians, Christmas holds spiritual significance and is a time to spend with family and friends, whereas for non-Christians, Christmas is a festive holiday, a time to buy gifts for each other, appreciate those around you and take time off from one’s busy schedule to relax.
+For Christians, Christmas holds spiritual significance and is a time to spend with family and friends, whereas for non-Christians, Christmas is a festive holiday, a time to buy gifts for each other, appreciate those around you, and take time off from one’s busy schedule to relax.